tedklin/back-to-basics/README.md

 Any code is my own work (with sole reference to my primary study material) unless otherwise specified.

-The mini-projects in this repo are mostly intended to be playgrounds for me to solidify the various concepts I'm learning.
+The exercises and mini-projects in this repo are mostly intended to be playgrounds for me to solidify the various concepts I'm learning / refreshing.
 As such, I forgoed some standard DevOps practices, such as unit testing (I just wrote quick ad-hoc tests) and continuous integration.
 Regardless, I still strived to maintain correctness, modularity, and transparency in my code.